 Fukubukuro (福袋) literally means lucky bag.
-A Japanese tradition where during the new year several stores sell mysterious bags containing different products inside.
+A Japanese tradition where during the new year several stores sell mysterious bags containing various products inside.

-The bags are sold at a good price, some may contain rare and valuable products, others have some useless products.
-Stores usually offer incentives to put on expensive or luxury products and raffle prizes or trips.
+The bags are sold at a good price, some may contain rare and valuable goods, others have some useless goods.
+As an incentive, stores usually sell expensive or luxury products, and raffle prizes or trips.

 Where to find a Fukubukuro?

-Fukubukuro are sold during the New Year anywhere, from candy stores, electronics and even clothes.
-In clothing stores, bags are usually arranged in sizes and sex.
+Fukubukuro are sold during the new year anywhere from candy stores, electronics and even clothing.
+In clothing stores, bags are often organized by size and gender.

-In some cases, people line up to buy the Fukubukuro from a famous brand like Apple.
-The Japanese regard the purchase of these surprise bags as something fun and pleasurable.
-Some people get together to open the bags together and exchange items they don't want with others.
+In some cases, people line up to buy Fukubukuro from a famous brand like Apple.
+The Japanese see the purchase of these surprise bags as something fun and enjoyable.
+Some people often get together to open the bags together and exchange the items they don't want with others.

-Fukubukuro prices vary widely, depending on the products.
-Most stores sell bags with prices between 5 and 15 thousand yen, but in some luxury stores they can reach 200,000 yen.
+Fukubukuro prices vary greatly depending on the products.
+Most stores sell bags priced from 5,000 to 15,000 yen, but in some luxury stores they can go up to 200,000 yen.

-Many people are not satisfied with what they find inside Fukubukuro, when this happens it is called Utsubukuro.
-The word Utsubukuro (鬱袋) literally means bag of depression.
-Some stores cannot get rid of last year's stocks, and they take advantage of the bags to get rid of useless or unsold products.
+Many people are not satisfied with what they find inside Fukubukuro, when this happens it is called utsubukuro.
+The word Utsusubukuro (鬱袋) literally means depression bag.
+Some stores can't get rid of last year's stocks, and take advantage of bags to get rid of useless products or products that don't sell.

-Some stores are breaking the tradition of surprise and using transparent bags to tell people what they are taking home.
+Some stores are breaking the surprise tradition and using clear bags to reveal to people what they are taking home.
 Some are even showing the contents of the bag.

-Finally, we will leave a video from the Aquipode channel, where he is opening a Fukubukuro from the beginning of 2015.
+Finally, let's leave a video of the Aquipode channel, where he is opening a Fukubukuro from the beginning of 2015.